h182037/Group-1-Inforum/README.md

 *Take measures to prevent XSS attacks on the forum.*

+**Hint**: In addition to the books and the lecture slides, you should take a look at the [OWASP XSS prevention cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html)

 #### Notes – task 2

 Here you write your notes about how this task was performed.